Interstitial Pages for Intent

 Max 3 options

 Two is ideal.
 Three is acceptable.
-Four or more and contacts pause — the interstitial loses its one-tap momentum.
+Four or more and contacts pause.
 If you have 4+ paths, consider a short ITR menu inside OTTO instead.

 Label the benefit, not the category

 “Get a Free Quote” beats “New Customer.”
 “Schedule Service” beats “Existing Customer.”
-The button label should tell the contact what they get, not what they are.
+Tell the contact what they get, not what they are.

 🔄